-Electricity Repair category 2 Notes The electrical system is of mixed age.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Electricity

+Repair Category 2

+Notes Aspects of the electrical installation appear dated with some older components located in the electrical switchgear cupboard.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.

-Electricity

-Repair category 2

-Notes registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.